 Febrile seizures are classified as simple or complex:

 - Complex febrile seizures.
-A complex febrile seizure lasts longer than 15 minutes, occurs more than once within 24 hours or is confined to one side of your child's body.
+This type lasts longer than 15 minutes, occurs more than once within 24 hours or is confined to one side of your child's body.

-Febrile seizures most often occur as the body temperature quickly rises, usually within 24 hours of the onset of a fever, and can be the first sign that a child is ill.
+Febrile seizures most often occur within 24 hours of the onset of a fever and can be the first sign that a child is ill.